 More Tips for Making a Great Espresso Martini

-As with any vodka martini, the vodka you choose is going to determine the overall quality of the drink.
+As with any vodka Martini, the vodka you choose is going to determine the overall quality of the drink.
 That said, there are some heavy flavors here so it is not entirely crucial that you pour the best vodka you have in stock.
-There are some fantastic budget-friendly vodkas available, and you shouldn't hesitate to use many of them in this cocktail.
+There are some fantastic budget-friendly vodkas available, and you shouldn't hesitate to use one of them in this cocktail.

 If you want to step your Espresso Martini up another notch, use an espresso-flavored vodka.
 On the other hand, you can skip the creme de cacao completely and start out with a chocolate or vanilla vodka as well.

 Use a Great Espresso

 The one element of this cocktail that is most important is the espresso.
 In today's coffee-conscious world, it would be a shame to use anything other than a great cup of espresso to make a Martini.